gilbox/css-bliss/README.md

 ## State

 - `.is-camelCase`
-- Used in conjunction with JavaScript
+- Often, but not necessarily used in conjunction with JavaScript
 - **No** style except in context with another rule.
 For example: `.MyModule.is-state`, `.MyModule-myElement.is-state`, `.MyModule-myElement--myModifier.is-state`, `.is-state .MyModule-myElement`, etc.

 ## Simple Rules